-The "Form for HELENA lectures, seminars, courses etc." and "Form for external lectures, courses, conferences etc." should be submitted to the GSO after every term (1 term=14 weeks) in April and October.
+The "Form for HELENA lectures, seminars, courses etc." and "Form for external lectures, courses, conferences etc." should be submitted to the GSO after every term in April and October (1 term=1 Semester, 01 April-30 September or 01 October-31 March).
 A transcript of records (summary of HELENA Equivalents) will be provided once a year (November) to all HELENA graduate students.

 For external courses please always submit an agenda/time schedule and certificate/confirmation of participation.